 7 Essential Tips For Maintaining the Bilge Pump on Your Boat

-In 2017, Americans spent a collective $39 billion on their boats and associated expenses.
+In 2017, Americans spent $39 billion on their boats and associated expenses.
 Though owning a boat is a huge investment, the best way to lower your costs every month is to stay on top of regular maintenance.

 As a responsible owner, you know that taking care of the boat’s exterior and finish is key in keeping your boat water-worthy for decades to come.
 But how much attention do you pay to your bilge pump maintenance?